 6. Leaving the partner is not a choice

-Those with codependent habits are also always walking on eggshells.
-Validation from their partners and a constant need to be told that they are not wrong plague their self-confidence and hits their decision-making abilities hard.
+Codependent people are in constant need of external validation, especially from their partners.
+They need to be told that they are not wrong plague their self-confidence and hit their decision-making abilities hard.
+Codependent partners:

 11 Expert-Backed Tips For Breaking Codependency In Relationship

-Once you realize that you are in a codependent relationship, the next questions are – is ending the cycle of codependency possible, and can you heal from codependency?
+Once you notice the signs of codependency, the next question is — can you fix a codependent relationship?
 Yes, but the process of breaking codependency patterns is a long one and needs a lot of self-care.
 Take the case of Grace and Richard, discussed by counseling psychotherapist Dr. Nicholas Jenner.

 Related Reading: 18 Subtle Signs Your Long-Term Relationship Is Over